Ron Hines DVM PhD

 Lymphoma tumors can form in any portion of your ferret’s body.
 These tumors are composed of lymphocytes.
 Lymphocytes are an essential part of your pet’s immune system.
-They protect its body from invading pathogens. (ref) To do so, it is essential that they have the ability to multiply rapidly when directed to by the immune system.
+They protect its body from invading pathogens. (read here) To do so, they must have the ability to multiply rapidly when directed to by the immune system.
 But when that immune system breaks down, it can allow these cells to multiply out of control.
 That results in a vast clone of abnormal lymphocytes lacking their normal protective abilities.
 There are three distinct subtypes of lymphocytes that can mutate in this way.
-The subtype that appears to give rise to the largest number of ferret lymphomas is the T-cell lymphocyte. (ref)
+The subtype that appears to give rise to the largest number of ferret lymphomas is the T-cell lymphocyte.

 What Causes Lymphoma In Ferrets?

 In humans and dogs, the specific causes of lymphoma are unknown.
-In ferrets it is also guesswork.
+In ferrets, it is also guesswork.
 For one, mature ferrets appear to be highly susceptible to cancers of all sorts.
-If that is just due to wild polecat genetics, due to inbreeding, due to the diets we feed or some other characteristic unique to domesticated ferrets and their husbandry remains unknown.
-As wild black-footed ferrets age (>3 yr old) they are also prone to developing tumors.
-But in the only study I know of, lymphomas were not recorded as being among the tumor types seen. (ref)
+If that is just due to wild polecat genetics, if it is due to inbreeding, if it is due to the diets we feed or some other characteristic unique to domesticated ferrets and their husbandry we do not know.
+As wild American black-footed ferrets age (>3 yr old) they are also prone to developing tumors.
+But in the only study I know of, lymphomas were not recorded as being among the tumor types seen. (read here)

 As I mentioned earlier, many veterinarians also suspect that a virus might play a part in generating these tumors – particularly in younger ferrets.
-No such virus has as yet been isolated; but one study appeared to be able to transmit a “prelymphoma situation” from one ferret to another by injecting cancerous lymphoma tissue obtained from another ferret suffering from the disease. (ref) Lymphoma outbreaks have also appeared in rapid succession in multiple ferrets in the same household. (ref)
+No such virus has as yet been isolated; but one study appeared to be able to transmit a “prelymphoma situation” from one ferret to another by injecting cancerous lymphoma tissue obtained from another ferret suffering from the disease. (read here) Lymphoma outbreaks have also appeared in rapid succession in multiple ferrets in the same household. (read here)

-When the stomach and/or upper intestine is involved, some veterinarians found an association with a common bacteria of ferrets, Helicobacter mustella. (ref) However, many ferrets that appear perfectly healthy also harbor this bacteria.
+When the stomach and/or upper intestine is involved, some veterinarians found an association with a common bacteria of ferrets, Helicobacter mustella. (read here) However, many ferrets that appear perfectly healthy also harbor this bacteria.